 Laboratory Space: The lab will be in the Hewlett Electronics Lab on the first floor of Giancarlo - Room 196.
-The computers in Room 196 were to have been updated with the latest software from Mentor Graphics, Xilinx, and Aldec but that effort is on hold.
-The current software should be fine for most or all of this course.
+The computers in Room 196 have been updated with the latest software from Mentor Graphics, Xilinx, and Aldec.
+I have tested the Mentor Graphics and most of the Xilinx programs.
+I expect to finish that before labs start.

 Laboratory Hours: Hours will start on Thursday, Sept.
-11th - if all goes well.
+17th - if all goes well.
 The exact hours when TAs will be available are still to be determined as I get them lined up.
 The website will show TA hours as soon as they are settled.
 Eventually we will have the lab itself open 20 hours a day during the week and much of the weekend but there will only be TA coverage for about 35 hours.